An adventure that just might change your life!

 Rotary District 5630 has hosted Great Plains RYLA for more than 1,200 students since 1990.
 Using the Nebraska State 4-H campground facilities near Halsey in the scenic Nebraska Sandhills, RYLA has trained young leaders through activities, workshops, and a variety of presentations by speakers in business, government, and education.

-The camp is a six-day experience full of outdoor activities such as canoeing or tubing, a fun ropes course, and many other outdoor activities that emphasize teamwork and decision making.
+The camp is a five-day experience full of outdoor activities such as canoeing or tubing, a fun ropes course, and many other outdoor activities that emphasize teamwork and decision making.
 In addition, RYLA focuses on service and Rotary’s role in building stronger communities by emphasizing both local and global citizenship.
 Previous RYLArians serve as junior counselors and Rotarian men and women serve as senior counselors.

 Why is RYLA for me?